khushie03/Smart-RESUME-analyzer/README.md

 # Smart Resume Analyzer

 The Smart Resume Analyzer is a Streamlit-based web application that analyzes resumes, provides skill recommendations, and suggests job opportunities and learning resources.
-It also has an admin panel to manage user data and visualize insights.
+It also has an admin panel to manage user data and visualize valuable insights.

 ## Features